hyperledger/besu-docs/docs/Concepts/Transactions/Transaction-Types.md

 At each block, the base fee per gas is adjusted up when blocks are above the gas target, and down when blocks are below the gas target.

-`EIP1559` transactions contain a `maxPriorityFeePerGas` parameter, which specifies the maximum fee the sender is willing to pay per gas above the base fee (the maximum *priority fee* per gas), and a `maxFeePerGas` parameter, which specifies the maximum total fee (base fee + priority fee) the sender is willing to pay per gas.
+`EIP1559` transactions contain, along with the legacy parameters and [`accessList`](#access_list-transactions) parameter, a `maxPriorityFeePerGas` parameter, which specifies the maximum fee the sender is willing to pay per gas above the base fee (the maximum *priority fee* per gas), and a `maxFeePerGas` parameter, which specifies the maximum total fee (base fee + priority fee) the sender is willing to pay per gas.
-An `EIP1559` transaction always pays the base fee of the block it's included in, and it pays the priority fee as long as the base fee per gas + `maxPriorityFeePerGas` doesn't exceed `maxFeePerGas`.
+An `EIP1559` transaction always pays the base fee of the block it's included in, and it pays the priority fee if the base fee per gas + `maxPriorityFeePerGas` doesn't exceed `maxFeePerGas`.
 The base fee is burned, and the priority fee is paid to the miner who mined the transaction's block.

-`EIP1559` transactions must specify both `maxPriorityFeePerGas` and `maxFeePerGas`, and may specify `accessList`.
+`EIP1559` transactions must specify both `maxPriorityFeePerGas` and `maxFeePerGas`.
 They must not specify `gasPrice`.